thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- Me, [On the Evilness of Feature Branching - A Tale of Two Teams]({% post_url 2021-07-14-on-the-evilness-of-feature-branching-a-tale-of-two-teams %})

 The Open Source development is a model with few people having plenty of knowledge (seniors) and many people having little knowledge (juniors).
-Therefore, Pull Requests for accepting outside contributions is a good fit.
+Therefore, pull requests for accepting outside contributions is a good fit.
 But it is also fragile and slow.
 If you apply this model in a commercial organisation, organise teams the same way, do not share knowledge inside and outside the team, and their are too many juniors for too few seniors, than feature branching could be a work-around to fix for that.
 But, it means they will move slowly, they will not be flexible and it will create dull and frustrating work for team members.

-That said, there is no reason for core teams of Open Source projects to use Pull Requests for changes applied by the core team.
+That said, there is no reason for core teams of Open Source projects to use pull requests for changes applied by the core team.
 They can perfectly do this by practicing trunk-based development.
 Not practicing this, is again a trust and self-confidence issue.

 ## Conclusion